-For the year ended 31 December 2012 and 2011, no transactions are entered with entities that have common Board Members or Shareholders to the Group.
+For the year ended 31 December 2013 and the year ended 31 December 2012, no other transactions are entered into with entities that have common Board Members or Shareholders to the Group.

 In addition, the Group entered into certain other transactions with related parties that did not have a significant impact on the financial position or comprehensive income of the Group.